teohxuen/website/content/report/final_report.md

 ![Screenshot of bQStudio](bq.png)
 ##### Figure XXX: Screenshot of bQStudio

-To leverage on the huge amount of resources available and increase likelihood of success, a compatible chip from the TI family was shortlisted.
+To leverage the extensive resources available and increase likelihood of success, a compatible chip from the TI family was shortlisted.
 Furthermore, being successfully implemented by multiple teams indicate that the chip has benefits.

 | **Feature**               | **BQ34110 (Current)**                                                  | **BQ40Z50 (Proposed)**                                                                                                                                   |
 | ------------------------- | ---------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------- |